 The familiar Jacobs Well is designated as a spring, but it also neatly fits the definition of a cave below the water table.
 The cave extends underground 100 feet into the Cow Creek Aquifer.

 Beginning of the Walking Trail with Fields of Native Wildflowers

 Stone Wall Designed to Control Floodwaters

 The wells on this property, the real source of the Comal River, were capped in the 1930's to provide more control of water flow in the area the Klingemanns regarded as a messy swamp.

 The cap was removed from one of the springs in 2016.
 Visitors can see the water coming out of the uncapped well area of the stream and flowing toward Landa Park.

 Path Along the Stream that becomes the Comal River

 A good walking trail follows the creek from the one uncapped well along a wooded creek bank until the stream and Blieders Creek join to flow on past the Heidelberg cottages toward Landa Park.

-Then the walking trail follows Blieders Creek for a short distance and arrives back at the area that will be the event center.
+The walking trail then follows Blieders Creek for a short distance and arrives back at the area where the event center will be built.